wrdhall3/trino-langgraph-db-agent-rule-quality/README.md

 python start_dq_system.py

 # This script will:
-# - Start all Docker services
+# - Start Trino in Docker
+# - Check Neo4j and MySQL connections (must be running locally)
 # - Launch the backend API
 # - Launch the React frontend
 # - Open the UI in your browser